 The zone defined as the mixed zone is relatively well oxidized.
-As far as the logged oxidation goes, the drilling in the mixed zone (Deep Min) looks similar to the drilling in the oxidized zone near the Wind Mountain fault and contains unoxidized pyrite away from that fault.
+As far as the logged oxidation goes, the logged oxidation in the mixed zone in the Deep Min holes looks similar to the logged oxidation in the oxidized zone near the Wind Mountain fault and contains unoxidized pyrite away from that fault.